adankot/todolist/README.md

 # To do list
 It is a test project.
-A basic api for a todo list.
+A basic todo list, where you can register and create tasks for yourself.
+Opportunities:
+- Register yourself with username and password
+- Login with username and password
+- List your tasks
+- Create task
+- Update task
+- Update the status of a task
+- Delete a task
+- Delete all tasks
+- Delete all completed tasks

 For an easy deploy, currently it use Docker, but it is not required.
 You just need to install Node.js v6.10.0 (LTS), Redis 3.2.8 and MongoDB 3.4.2 manually on your server.